 All Berlinale visitors can use the voting cards to choose the winner of the Audience Award in the Panorama section.
 The Panorama Audience Award was inaugurated in 1999 and is presented by radioeins radio station, rbb television and the Panorama section.

 The winner of the 2021 Panorama Audience Award is scheduled to be determined during the Summer Special and the awards will be presented on June 20, 2021 at 9.30 pm at Freiluftkino Kreuzberg.

 A jury of three presents the Compass-Perspektive-Award for the best film in the current Perspektive Deutsches Kino programme.
 The award includes 5,000 Euros in prize money and the director is given a trophy in the form of a compass.

-The presentation of the Compass Perspective Award is scheduled to take place during the Berlinale Summer Special in June.
+The presentation of the Compass Perspective Award will take place during the Berlinale Summer Special.

 The 2021 development awards were presented during the Berlinale Industry Event in March.

 Berlinale Talents and Perspektive Deutsches Kino jointly award since 2017 the annual Kompagnon-Fellowship.
 Eligible to apply are directors and screenwriters of short or feature films who were part of the last edition of Perspektive Deutsches Kino, as well as permanent residents of Germany who will participate in the “Script Station”, ”Doc Station” or ”Short Form Station” at the current edition of Berlinale Talents.